raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 See also "_[Workflow](#workflow)_"

-<h3 id="contest-or-ballot-contest">Contest or Ballot-Contest</h3>

-This is a term used in the comparison process.
-On each ballot cast, there are a number of contests.
-A single contest on a single cast ballot is a "ballot-contest" and sometimes just "contest" in the context of the comparison report.
-This is not the entire contest with all votes from all ballots summed, but simply the evaluation of that single contest on that sheet (for that single voter).
-Frequently, these can be called "votes".

-<h3 id="contest-name">Contest Name</h3>

-AuditEngine uses the names of contests as defined by the [Cast Vote Record (CVR)](#cast-vote-record-cvr) file when one is available.
-The [Election Information File (EIF)](#election-information-file-eif) provides these names as used by the CVR and we stick with those when the CVR is available.

-When AuditEngine is used in a state-wide application, counties should cooperate by using the same contest names for statewide or districts that span county boundaries and avoid using the same names when they are specific to one county.

-Contest names should differ within the first 50 characters, and we prefer to have contest names differ in more than one character.
-For example: "Amendment I" and "Amendment II" are hard to tell apart, compared with "Amendment 1" and "Amendment 2" but it would be better to use something like "Amendment 1: Tax Increase" and "Amendment 2: Term Limits" so they differ by more than one character.
-Avoid long names like: _U.S.
-Representative in 117th Congress From the 11th Congressional District of Georgia (Vote for One) (NP)_ and consider using a shorter representation like: _U.S.
-House GA CD-11._

-Also please avoid generic names that depend on the ballot style to have meaning.
-Instead of "Mayor" always add the town, like "Mayor, Town of Albion".
-True also for positions like Treasurer, Supervisor, Clerk, etc.

-<h3 id="contest-options">Contest Options</h3>

-The list of voting opportunities in a contest are called _Contest Options_.
-The options can either be candidate names or Yes/No options for ballot measure type contests or approval contests (such as for judges).
-The options may include [Write-Ins](#write-in).
-The _Contest Options_ are defined by the _[Election Information File (EIF)](#election-information-file-eif)_ and are preferably the same as the strings used in the _[CVR](#cast-vote-record-cvr)_.
-Each option on a _[Hand-Marked Paper Ballot](#hand-marked-paper-ballot)_ will have a _[Target](#targets)_, such as an oval, which can be darkened using a pen by the voter.

-Some states require that the order of the Contest Options will rotate to avoid bias.
-The Yes/No options are always in the same order.

-<h3 id="contest-rendition">Contest Rendition</h3>

-A given graphical expression of a contest on a [Hand-Marked Paper Ballot](#hand-marked-paper-ballot) is called a _Contest Rendition_.
-Normally, contests are designed as a block with the [Contest Name](#contest-name) at the top, a possible description, followed by the _[Contest Options](#contest-options)_.
-Normally, such a contest rendition will be the same no matter where it is shown on the ballot, unless a different language or option rotation is used.
-The TargetMapper App will allow the user to link a given Contest Rendition to a Contest Name and Contest Options as defined by the CVR, and when linked, it will be found no matter where it is located on the ballot.

-<h3 id="contest-variant">Contest Variant</h3>

-A contest variant is a _[ballot-contest](#contest-or-ballot-contest)_ which has [write-ins](#write-in), [overvotes](#overvote), is [flagged](#flagged), or is _[disagreed](#disagreed-contest)_, i.e. if there is any disagreement between the evaluation of the vote by AuditEngine and the official result. ([Undervotes](#undervote) are not included in the set unless they are disagreed.)
-Contest Variants can normally be summed by contest.
-Each contest variant has a separate comparison record for each ballot-contest instance.

 <h3 id="csv-file">CSV File</h3>

 A CSV (Character Separated Values) file is the most widely used format to express tabular data, and is frequently used by AuditEngine as the result and inputs to various Stages in the processing Pipeline.
 AuditEngine uses the most standard format, which uses a comma between data fields and may include double quotes in the field if there are embedded commas.
 These files can be read by most spreadsheet programs.
 A CSV file may also include JSON embedded in a given field if the field contains either a list or dictionary.